Let’s start with content marketing:

 There are many platforms available in the market, and the landscape is complex, so don’t start down the automation path without expert advice.
 When done well, platforms such as HubSpot, Eloqua, Pardot or Marketo can save you time and money.
 When done badly, you will have an expensive platform that sits on the shelf gathering dust.

 Content is the lifeblood that feeds into each component; the strategy sits above the whole ecosystem providing life to the automation.

 Marketing automation ecosystem

-There are a several other tools you will need to successfully run an automation program, including:
+There are several other tools you will need to successfully run an automation program, including:

 - A CRM like Salesforce to centralise your customer data

-- A social media scheduling and publishing platform like Hootsuite or Buffer.
+- A social media scheduling and publishing platforms like Hootsuite or Buffer.

 - A content marketing platform such or Google Analytics to optimise search.